A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 To apply for Medicaid:

 • Create an account and apply online for Medicaid via the Iowa Department of Human Services (DHS) portal.
-You can also apply through HealthCare.gov
+You can also begin the application process through HealthCare.gov (you’ll be referred to Iowa Medicaid if the system determines that you’re likely eligible for Medicaid).

 • Print a Medicaid application in English or Spanish.
 Mail your completed application to Imaging Center 4; PO Box 2027; Cedar Rapids, Iowa 52406.